 Gender transition and transsexualism

-These guidelines have been developed to assist individual staff members or students undergoing gender transition or sexual reassignment to continue to work or study productively.
+These guidelines have been developed to assist individual staff members and students who genuinely seek to live as a person of a sex different to that assigned at birth, including those undergoing gender transition or sexual reassignment, to continue to work or study productively.

-In order that individual staff members or students are not discriminated against or harassed on the basis of their "gender identity", appropriate action to be taken will include:
+In order that a staff member or student is not discriminated against or harassed on the basis of their "gender identity", where the person identifies their gender identify, Monash University can support the person by action that may include:

 Approved by the Equal Opportunity Committee, Meeting 2/97, 24 July 1997 (Updated March 2004, June 2013)